King-fly/essential.js/README.md

 ### Highlights

-Essential.js is a simpler alternative to Underscore, with everything you need, and nothing you don't need.
-Essential.js gives you a solid base to get started with functional programming in JavaScript "the right way":
+Essential.js is a simpler alternative to Underscore that gives you a solid base to get started with functional programming in JavaScript "the right way":

 - All non-variadic functions with more than one argument are curried.
 - Arguments are in proper order for better composition.